pgpbpadilla/pgpbpadilla.github.io/_drafts/building-it-infrastructure.liquid.md

 ### Reuse is not always cheap

-Automating processes and standardising components is expensive, but it
-pays off when the frequency of usage is high.
-Components that are used rarely and obscure processes may not always have cost benefits due to standardisation or automation.
+Automating processes and standardising components is expensive, but it pays off when the frequency of usage is high.
+Components that are used rarely and obscure processes may not always benefit from standardisation or automation.
 However, a complex process can still benefit from use of standards and automation if mistakes are frequent and expensive.

 ## Autonomy